Southwark and Vauxhall Waterworks Company: Southwark Water Company

-The Borough Waterworks Company was formed in 1770, originally supplying water to a brewery and the surrounding area, which spanned the distance between London and Southwark Bridges.
-The adjacent area was supplied by the London Bridge Waterworks Company.
-London Bridge Waterworks was dissolved in 1822, and its water supply licence was purchased by the New River Company.
-The Borough Waterworks Company purchased the licence from the New River Company later that same year, and it was renamed the Southwark Water Company.
+The Borough Waterworks Company ("Borough" being an alternative name for Southwark) was formed in 1770, originally supplying water to a brewery and to the surrounding area which spanned the distance between London and Southwark Bridges.
+The adjacent area was supplied by the London Bridge Waterworks Company; but that company was dissolved in 1822, and its water supply licence was purchased by the New River Company.
+The Borough Waterworks Company purchased the licence from the New River Company later that same year, and it was renamed the Southwark Water Company by the Southwark Water Act 1834 (4 & 5 Will.
+4. c. lxxix).
 The company extracted water from the River Thames using steam engines to pump it to a cistern at the top of a 60 ft tower.

 Vauxhall Water Company

-The South London Waterworks Company was established by private act of parliament in 1805.
+The South London Waterworks Company (formally, The Company of Proprietors of the South London Waterworks) was established by local act of Parliament, the South London Waterworks Act 1805 (45 Geo.
+3. c. cxix).
 The company extracted water from the Thames beside Vauxhall Bridge.
 In 1833 the company supplied 12,046 houses with approximately 12,000 gallons of water.
-In 1834, the company was renamed the Vauxhall Water Company.
+In 1834, the company was renamed the Vauxhall Water Company (formally, The Vauxhall Water Works Company) by the South London Water Works Act 1834 (4 & 5 Will.
+4. c. lxxviii).